learn-co-curriculum/sinatra-students/README.md

 Go into the `lib/student_scraper.rb` and find all the missing attributes.
 Try to build a migration `03_add_student_attributes.rb` that gets all the attributes you'll need to add.
 If you miss a few and you've already run the migrations, you can always `rake db:reset` to start fresh.

-Feel free to write tests to make sure that the student has those attributes but as they are provided by Sequel, they are already tested.
+Feel free to write tests to make sure that the student has those attributes but as they are provided by ActiveRecord, they are already tested.
 We only test code we write (like the future `Student#slug` method).

-When you are done, you should be able to `open db/students-development.db` and see a populated students table.
+When you are done, you should be able to `open db/development.sqlite3` and see a populated students table.

 The scrape should force you to construct a pretty solid Student ORM class.